foundry-rs/book/src/tutorials/invariant-testing-bonding-curve.md

     ├── invariant
 ```

-In this guide, we can run the fuzzing campagin by running the following command:
+In this guide, we can run the fuzzing campaign by running the following command:

 ```sh
 make invariant-LinearBondingCurve